-An RF preamplifier may reduce noise on weak signals.
-A preamp can breathe new life into an older tuner that uses obsolete semiconductors, lacks an RF stage, has inadequate IF limiting, or is misaligned.
+The purpose of an RF preamplifier is to reduce noise.
+A preamp can breathe new life into an older FM tuner that uses obsolete components, lacks an RF stage, has inadequate IF limiting, or is misaligned.
 Mounted at the antenna, a preamp can overcome feedline loss.
-Adding a preamp before a power divider can overcome its loss.
+A preamp placed before a power divider can mitigate its loss.

 A low-noise preamp with 5 dB gain has low risk of tuner overload and may noticeably reduce noise.
-Unless large losses follow the preamp, diminishing returns set in above 15 dB and overload may occur.
-Preamp gain ranges from several dB for distribution amplifiers to 30+ dB for mast-mount preamps.
+Unless large losses follow the preamp, noise reduction levels off above 15 dB and tuner overload becomes increasingly likely.
+Preamp gain ranges from several dB for distribution amplifiers to 30 dB or more for mast-mount preamps.

 Preamp noise figures range from about 0.5 to 5 dB, with low values for optimized designs using modern devices.
 When given, the rated noise figure for a consumer preamp is usually 1 to 3 dB.
 Tuner noise figures range from perhaps 3 to 9 dB, or even higher for older or misaligned equipment.

 A third-order output intercept of 25 dBm or more should cause troublesome spurious signals only for extremely strong input signals.
 Usually the tuner will overload before the preamp does.
 Return loss > 10 dB should be fine.